Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Methods

+where $\textbf{h}_i$ denotes patient $i$'s \textit{trace} with $n_i$ time ordered points, and each point is defined as $(t,\xx,a)$, meaning that at time $t$, clinical measurements $\xx$, and sepsis state $a$ are observed.
+We model the transition of disease through these states using a higher-order Markov chain.
+The transition probability of $l$-th order Markov model can be written as: where $l \geq 1$ denotes the order of a Markov chain and $i_j$ denotes the realization of sepsis state at time point $t-j$.
+The higher-order Markov model can be represented as a directed valued De Bruijn graph, denoted as $\mathcal{B}(K,l)$, where the set of vertices is given by:

+and the set of edges is given by: where each edge takes the value of its corresponding transition probability.
+In our study, we analyze sepsis transitions up to third order Markov models.

+\paragraph{Identification of transition markers.} Archetypal analysis and z-score analysis are used to identify transition markers across sepsis states.
+Formally, let transition dataset $\mathcal{G}=\{g_1,\dots,g_{m'}\}$ represent gradients of clinical measurements on transition from one sepsis state to another, collected from dataset $\mathcal{D}$ of $m$ patients.
+We first find distinct groupings of gradients using archetypal analysis.
+That is, given a transition dataset $\mathcal{G}=\{g_1,\dots,g_{m'}\}$, we aim to find a set of archetypes of gradients so that each gradient is a convex combination of archetypes and each archetype is a convex combination of the gradients.
+Once archetypes are identified, we define gradient states by mapping the gradient points to the corresponding archetype.
+We then compute z-scores to find the transition markers by finding the subset of features (components) of each cluster that are over-represented or suppressed.
+The z-score is computed as follows:

-where $\mu = n_j/|S|$ is the mean value over the entire population, $\sigma$ is its corresponding standard deviation, and $w_{ij}$ is the reference point, \textit{i.e., $nj|i$}.
-Here, $z_{ij}$ measures how far the the reference point $w_{ij}$ is from population mean for the sepsis state $i$.
-If $z_{ij}$ is positive, $w_{ij}$ is expressed in sepsis state $i$, and vice versa.
+Here, $\bar{\mu_j}$ is the mean value of $j$-th feature over the entire population, $\bar{\sigma_j}$ is its corresponding standard deviation, and $\mu^{i}_{j}$ is the mean value of $j$-th feature for gradient group $i$.
+The z-score $z^{i}_{j}$ measures how far the reference point $\mu^{i}_{j}$ is from the population mean for the gradient group $i$.
+If $z^{i}_{j}$ is positive, $\mu^{i}_{j}$ is expressed in gradient group $i$, and vice versa.